 The unique botany of the landscape– from willowy cottonwood to fragrant juniper and indigenous piñon pines– also creates an indelible impression in the mind.

-Today, Santa Fe’s intrigue and beauty persist both in O’Keefe’s paintings and in the memories of anyone who has ever visited here.
+Today, Santa Fe’s intrigue and beauty persist both in O’Keeffe’s paintings and in the memories of anyone who has ever visited here.
 It’s an enduringly mystical place.

 The desert encompassing Santa Fe, moreover, invites both mystery and wonder.
 The arid climes and glittering Chama River add oasis-like splendor to this unique, arroyo-scarred landscape, which is why this bespoke Santa Fe Travel guide pays particular attention to local culture, local foods, and local artisan and craft traditions that are intimately inspired by the environment and it’s people.